Properties of Charging Modes

 The vehicle is charged with the maximum available power.
 There is no optimization here with regard to electricity costs and the use of PV energy.
 The charging power is limited by the maximum charging power of the vehicle, the house connection and the charging station.

-Charging with PV surplus
+Charging with surplus PV energy

 The vehicle is charged with excess PV energy that would otherwise be fed into the utility grid or cut off.
 The Sunny Portal is used to set how high the proportion of excess PV energy must be, in order for the charging station to charge the vehicle.
 The Sunny Home Manager does not schedule the charging station to begin charging until it can fulfill the set optimization target.
-Depending on the configuration of the priority of the KANN load, the charging station is taken into account by Sunny Home Manager before or after other consuming devices when scheduling.
+Depending on the configuration of the priority of the optional load, the charging station is taken into account by the Sunny Home Manager before or after other loads when scheduling.
 In this charging mode, it is not possible to ensure that the vehicle is charged in all cases.
 If the surplus PV energy is not sufficient for charging, no charging takes place.

 Charging with specified target